awsdocs/amazon-ecs-developer-guide/doc_source/ecs-exec.md

 }
 ```

-For the data to be encrypted using your own CMK, the user or group using the `execute-command` action must be granted the `kms:GenerateDataKey` permission\.
+For the data to be encrypted using your own KMS key, the user or group using the `execute-command` action must be granted the `kms:GenerateDataKey` permission\.

-The following example policy for your user or group contains the required permission to use your own CMK\.
-You must specify the Amazon Resource Name \(ARN\) of your CMK\.
+The following example policy for your user or group contains the required permission to use your own KMS key\.
+You must specify the Amazon Resource Name \(ARN\) of your KMS key\.

 ```
 {